 Blizzard intends to keep these classes as close to their roots as possible from the previous games and players can expect the fluid combat that appeared in Diablo 3 with enhancements.

-The final two classes are yet to be revealed but to tie in with the game’s lore, it’s likely they will be one of the classes that appeared in the previous games such as the Amazon, Demon Hunter, Necromancer or Monk.
+The final class is yet to be revealed but to tie in with the game’s lore, it’s likely they will be one of the classes that appeared in the previous games such as the Amazon, Demon Hunter, Necromancer or Monk.
 Their decision on the final two will likely depend on how unique they are compared to the already announced characters.

 The max character level currently sits at Level 40 but could change.